thibaultmg/acm-rag-content/docs/acm/2.15/search/main.md

       **Notes:**

     - When you search for more than one property selector with multiple values, the search returns either of the values that were queried.
       View the following examples:

     - When you search for `kind:Pod name:a`, any pod named `a` is returned.

     - When you search for `kind:Pod name:a,b`, any pod named `a` or `b` are returned.

     - Search for `kind:pod status:!Running` to find all pod resources where the status is not `Running`.

     - Search for `kind:pod restarts:>1` to find all pods that restarted at least twice.

+4. Specify your search query by selecting the **Advanced search** drop-down button to filter the *Column*, *Operator*, and *Value* options or add a search constraint.

-3. If you want to save your search, click the **Save search** icon.
+5. If you want to save your search, click the **Save search** icon.

-4. To download your search results, select the **Export as CSV** button.
+6. To download your search results, select the **Export as CSV** button.

 ## Updating klusterlet-addon-search deployments